 Before we get into the review, it is important to understand the metal that these two manufacturer use.
 This will give you an idea on how one cookware will perform over the other.

 Le Creuset cookware primarily consists of a enamel cast iron.
 This is what they are most known for.
 However, the issue with cast iron is that its a poor conductor of heat.
 If you compare the thermal conductivity of cast iron to aluminum, you can see that it is at least 4 times better than cast iron.
-As such, when heating and eliminating heat spot, cast iron simply cannot win.
+As a result, they simply cannot beat copper of aluminum in terms of heating.
 What makes it worse is the enamel coating.
-In my previous test, I constantly found that the enamel degrades the thermal conductivity of the cookware.
+That coating is made of powdered glass and it actually makes it perform worse.

-The advantage that cast iron has is the sheer mass of the metal.
-This mass means that it can retain heat a lot better than aluminum.
-This makes it great for searing food and preventing it from steaming.
+The advantage that cast iron has over aluminum is sheer mass.
+Because its so heavy, it can hold heat a lot better than aluminum or copper.
+This makes it great for searing food and caramelizing the curst.

 Le Creuset vs All Clad Colors